 Additionally, the Supplier may verify that the Manufacturer Image received by the Device is that intended by comparing the Manufacturer Image Hash in the Firmware Distribution Receipt Alert, with the Hash which it calculates over the Manufacturer Image provided.
 CS06 Activate Firmware

-This Use Case covers the activation of a Firmware Image.
+This Use Case covers the activation of a Firmware Image for ESME, GSME, CH and HCALCS.